SUHAIL23424/qr_generator/README.md

 # qr_generator
-simple code which helps to generate qrcodes of websites
+simple pyhton code which helps to generate qrcodes of websites